 ← back to research

 Rent or Own

-Almost everything I build is an argument with that arrangement.
+Almost everything I build argues with the arrangement.
 Offline agents that never phone home.
-Models that run in a room with no route to the internet.
+Models that run in a room with no route out.
 A homelab that exists mostly so the things I depend on depend on me back.
-It looks like paranoia from the outside and it is really just a preference for owning the tools I stake anything on.
-If the internet went out tomorrow, most people's "AI" goes with it.
-Mine doesn't.
-That's the whole point.
+From the outside it reads as paranoia.
+It's closer to wanting the tools I stake anything on to be tools I can still operate on a bad day.

+← back to research